-- The temperature reading from (Probe 3 if used) is located in the flue connection and monitors the flue gas temperature. - The firing rate of the burner, if applicable, indicated by 0 to 100%. - The temperature difference between Probe 1 and Probe 2. - All of the display information described above is available for monitoring through the optional MODBUS RTU interface.
+- The temperature reading from (Probe 3) which is located in the flue connection and monitors the flue gas temperature. - The firing rate of the burner, indicated by 0 to 100%. - The temperature difference between Probe 1 and Probe 2. - All of the display information described above is available for monitoring through the optional MODBUS RTU interface.